Articles

 Step 1 — Macerate (10 min active + 30 min rest): Combine strawberries, sugar, lemon juice, and salt in a large heavy-bottomed pot.
 Stir gently.
 Let rest at room temperature for 30 minutes until the berries have released their juice.

-Step 2 — Cook (20–30 minutes): Place pot over medium heat.
+Step 2 — Cook (20–30 minutes): Place pot over medium-low heat.
 Don't stir constantly—let it come to a simmer on its own.
-Once bubbling, stir occasionally and skim off any foam that rises to the surface.
+Once bubbling, increase heat to medium and stir occasionally.
+Skim off any foam that rises to the surface.
 Continue cooking until the mixture thickens substantially.

 Step 3 — Test for Set: Place a small plate in the freezer before you start cooking.
 To test: drop a spoonful of jam on the cold plate, wait 30 seconds, then push your finger through it.
 If it wrinkles and holds its shape, it's done.
 If it's still liquid, cook 5 more minutes and test again.